Saulzar/key-constants/README.md

 elm-key-constants
 =================

-A bunch of constants that relate to keys which are comonly availiable to you in the browser.
+A bunch of constants that relate to keys which are commonly available to you in the browser.